'I played pretty well. I took advantage of the par fives and the short holes, and I putted well.'

-Milton Golf club's Tiger leads DP World Tour event after a round of seven under par
+Milton Golf club's Tiger in great shape after two rounds of DP World Tour event in South Africa

+Williams followed a brilliant seven under par 65, which gave him the lead after the first round, with a solid one under par score of 71 in round two.

+Williams initially fell back after a birdie was followed by two bogeys on the front nine, but two birdies coming home carried him back up the leaderboard.

+Home player Casey Jarvis leads the way on 10 under par after a second round 67, but Williams is just a shot behind fellow Englishman Marco Penge in joint third place with three other players including former Master champion Charl Schwartzel.

-The event is a DP World Tour event at Leopard Creek Golf Course with the winner receiving $255,000.
+The event is a DP World Tour competition at Leopard Creek Golf Course with the winner receiving $255,000.

-The 22-year-old, who qualified for DP World Tour events after winning on the Sunshine Tour in South Africa earlier this year, rolled in eight birdies and a bogey to finish one clear of Jayden Schaper and playing partner Manuel Elvira.
+The 22-year-old, who qualified for DP World Tour events after winning on the Sunshine Tour in South Africa earlier this year, rolled in eight birdies in his first round.

 "It is all a learning curve for me, trying to see what my game needs in order to make cuts and compete with these guys.